-Medicine is the applied science or practice of the diagnosis, treatment and prevention of disease.
-It encompasses a variety of health care practices evolved to maintain and restore health by the prevention and treatment of illness in people.
-Contemporary medicine applies health science, biomedical research, and medical technology to diagnose and treat injury and disease, typically through medication or surgery, but also through therapies as diverse as psychotherapy, external splints & traction, prostheses, biologics, ionizing radiation and others.
+Medicine is the applied science or practice of the diagnosis, treatment, and prevention of disease.
+It encompasses a variety of healthcare practices evolved to maintain and restore health by the prevention and treatment of illness in people.
+Contemporary medicine applies health science, biomedical research, and medical technology to diagnose and treat injury and disease, typically through medication or surgery, but also through therapies as diverse as psychotherapy, external splints and traction, prostheses, biologics, ionizing radiation, and others.

-In deciding to pursue a career in Medicine, it should be noted that the acceptance into any of the following Medical programs is contingent upon successfully completing some undergraduate study.
+The acceptance into any of the following Medical programs depends on successfully completing some undergraduate study.
 Generally, the more education a student has completed, the more successful their application is.
-Although the some universities only require 60 credits of prerequisite coursework, it is strongly recommended that a student complete a 4 year Bachelor’s degree before applying.
+Although some universities only require 60 credits of prerequisite coursework, it is strongly recommended that students complete a 4-year Bachelor’s degree before applying.

 Medicine at: University of Alberta

-- The minimum requirement for admission to our program is the successful completion of at least two full years of full-time university work (60 units of course weight - 10 full course equivalents) of which one year (30 units of course weight - 5 full course equivalents) must be taken during one academic year.
+- The minimum requirement for admission to our program is the successful completion of at least two full years of full-time university work (60 units of course weight--10 full course equivalents) of which one year (30 units of course weight--five full course equivalents) must be taken during one academic year.
 (An academic year is September 1 to April 30 inclusive).

 - MCAT results